 Skip to content

-All are invited tomorrow for the opening ceremony for our Friendship Garden from 3-4pm
+All are invited to the opening ceremony for our Friendship Garden from 3-4PM.
+Please meet at the garden.

 Heartland Forest is located on the traditional territory of the Haudenosaunee, Hatiwendaronk and Anishinaabek, including the Mississaugas of the Credit First Nation.
 The land is also under the Dish With One Spoon Treaty and the Upper Canada Treaties.